-BHS Winter 9th Grade Information Night will be held in the Community Theater (located on the northside of BHS Campus): Wednesday, February 12th from 7-9pm.
+BHS Winter 9th Grade Information Night will be held in the Community Theater (located on the northside of BHS Campus) in February, 2015 at a date to be determined, from 7-9pm.
 This is not a repeat of the Fall Information Night.
 During Information Night, representatives from departments and our learning communities will make presentations and be available to answer questions.
 The evening will start promptly and parking can be challenging.
 Please plan accordingly.

 Winter Information Night is an important step in learning about Berkeley High’s many elective choices and learning community options so students can make an informed decision about Berkeley High School.
-All incoming students should plan on attending the Winter Information Night on Wednesday, February 12, 2014.
+All incoming students should plan on attending the Winter Information Night in February, 2015.
 Please note, all students must be accompanied by an adult.
 Spanish translation will be available.
 There will be no make-up for this event.
 Course Catalogues and Choices Brochures for the 2014-2015 school year will be provided on this night.

 General Information on Enrolling at Berkeley High School